senkrad76/Anidea-for-SmartThings/README.md

 The device is identified by using a hex version of <code>&lt;IP ADDRESS&gt;:&lt;PORT&gt;</code> as its network ID, so you will probably want to give your AutoRemote device a fixed IP address using a manual IP or a reserved IP address in your DHCP server.

 An example of a network ID would be <code>C0A8010A:0719</code> for <code>192.168.1.10:1817</code>.
 Each component of the IP address is converted into two hex digits.
-The port will always be <code>0719</code> which is a straight conversion of <code>1817</code> int
+The port will always be <code>0719</code> which is a straight conversion of <code>1817</code>, the port used by the AutoRemote WiFi Service.

-*Ideally the IP address would be one of the settings.
-That would work if a SmartApp were being used to dynamically create the devices and it seems it once worked from Device Handlers too.
-The device network ID has to be either the MAC address or the hex IP:Port in order for SmartThings to send responses to the parse() method.*
+*Ideally the IP address would be one of the settings and used to set the device ID.
+That would work if a SmartApp were being used to dynamically create the devices and it seems it once worked from Device Handlers too.*

+*The device network ID has to be either the MAC address or the hex IP:Port in order for SmartThings to send responses to the parse() method.
+If the MAC address were to be used the device handler could also easily receive out of band requests from the remote device on port 39500 on the hub.
+With the hex IP:Port this doesn't seem to work, presumably because the remote port isn't 1817 for these requests.
+Testing using the MAC address as the IP address was not a success as the responses to commands were being massively delayed, if indeed they arrived at all.*

 For capabilities that have a state, such as Alarm and Switch, the device handler waits for a response from the server on the device before setting the new state.
 This doesn't mean the command has worked, only that AutoRemote WiFi service has received it.